gradosevic/ag-custom-admin/readme.txt

 4. Default WP grey colors can be refreshed with any colors that you like!
 There are a lot of Colorizer option which can be use to style text, background, login, widgets, admin menu, top bar, footer and many more!

 == Changelog ==

+= 1.4.3 =
+* Fixes admin bar compatibility issue with BuddyPress on public pages
+* Dashboard -> Updates submenu item can be hidden now
+* Added address bar option for debugging

 = 1.4.2 =
 * Internal links changes, support for the new support site domain